Frank Oliver Evans: Merchant career and the Titanic

-Evans remained out of any naval service until 1911 when Evans decided to join the Merchant Navy and was chosen to work at the Union-Castle Line within HMHS Tintagel Castle and the Ferneo and the Olympic of the White Star Line.
+Evans remained out of any naval service until 1911 when he decided to join the Merchant Navy and was chosen to work at the Union-Castle Line within HMHS Tintagel Castle and the Ferneo and the Olympic of the White Star Line.
 Evans then signed up to become a crew member of the on 6 April 1912 and was listed as being from Southampton.
 Unlike most crew of the Titanic, Evans had recognized his assigned lifeboat due to taking part in the lifeboat drill training prior to the sinking.
 Evans was at the Forward Mess Hall on the C Deck when the Sinking of the Titanic had occurred.
 Evans was ordered to find the Carpenter and sound all the wells forward but after failing to find the Carpenter, he found Boatswain Alfred Nichols and along with other crew members, he helped uncover port side boats and lowering Lifeboat's 1 and 12 before being ordered to board Lifeboat 10 by William McMaster Murdoch, joining with Edward John Buley.